spiral/docs/docs/en/framework/dispatcher.md

 > **Note**
 > Read how to create custom dispatcher [here](../cookbook/custom-dispatcher.md)

-The Spiral Framework kernel dispatchers provide a flexible and powerful way to route incoming requests to the appropriate handler.
-They are an essential component of the Spiral Framework and are an important part of its overall design.
+Spiral kernel dispatchers provide a flexible and powerful way to route incoming requests to the appropriate handler.
+They are an essential component and are an important part of its overall design.